Tedeschi and climate change – the future is at stake.

 “We have started to notice some critical issues: the relative early ripening of grapes that leads to an increase in the alcohol content of the wine due to an excessive accumulation of sugars, and the mismatch between the technological maturity of the grape and phenolic and aromatic ripening,” continues Riccardo.

-Tedeschi is experimenting with new cultivation techniques in the vineyard to manage the effects of climate change in the best way.
+Tedeschi is experimenting with new cultivation techniques in the vineyard to manage climate change in the best way.

-The winery quickly understood that it was urgent to take measures and learn to utilise new cultivation techniques that can mitigate the impact of global warming.
-We have initiated a study in an area of our land where some rows are treated with traditional methods.
-In contrast, others have been treated to retard the ripening of the grapes as much as possible until the end of September and the beginning of October.
-He further explains: “Ripening with cooler temperatures has several advantages: greater complexity and aromatic intensity of the grapes as well as a better colour of the wine beyond just the characterisation and differentiation from which the grape comes, namely the cru.”
+The winery understands that it is urgent to utilise new cultivation techniques to mitigate global warming.
+Accordingly, we have initiated a study of our land where some rows continue traditional methods.
+In contrast, there are treatments of other rows to retard grape ripening.
+“Ripening with cooler temperatures has several advantages: greater complexity and aromatic intensity of the grapes as well as a better colour of the wine beyond just the characterisation and differentiation from which the grape comes, namely the cru.”

-The winery, thanks in part to valuable contributions from Prof. Giovanni Battista Tornielli of the University of Verona, is anchoring itself in experimentation applied to work done in the vineyard.
-The leaf system is being reduced by pinching back and defoliation at different points in the foliage above the fruit-bearing zone to delay ripening as much as possible.
-Pruning has also been delayed and is carried out twice, leading to a delay in the plant’s vegetation.
+Thanks in part to valuable contributions from Prof. Giovanni Battista Tornielli of the University of Verona, the winery is anchoring itself in experimentation applied to work done in the vineyard.
+Leaves are pinched back, with defoliation at different points in the foliage above the fruit-bearing zone to delay ripening as much as possible.
+Pruning is also delayed and undertaken twice, leading to a delay in the plant’s vegetation.
 Natural treatments, for example, plant growth regulators, are being used with the same objective of delaying ripening time.

 “We are in an experimental phase”, concludes Tedeschi.
 “Our winery is committed to carrying out research, the results from which will be able to be evaluated naturally only after a few years.”

 Tedeschi is particularly sensitive to environmental issues and is one of the first wineries in the Veneto to have obtained the Equalitas certification.
-Equalitas is an important recognition in sustainable wine production based on social, environmental and economic pillars.
-Also, since 2017, Tedeschi has supported an important study in collaboration with the Department of Biotechnology of the University of Verona and Professor Maurizio Ugliano.
-It’s dedicated to the aromatic character of grapes and wines from a single vineyard and the principal factors contributing to their expression.
+Equalitas is an essential recognition in sustainable wine production based on social, environmental and economic pillars.
+Also, since 2017, Tedeschi has collaborated with the Department of Biotechnology of the University of Verona and Professor Maurizio Ugliano.
+The study examines the aromatic character of grapes and wines from a single vineyard and the principal factors contributing to their expression.
 There is a particular focus on Amarone.

 The future of Valpolicella and Amarone as we know them is at stake.
-By using scientific research, Tedeschi can protect their wines for the next generation and beyond.
-Sharing the results will help others too, in Valpolicella and beyond.
+By using scientific research, Tedeschi can protect their wines for the next generation.
+Additionally, sharing the results will help others in Valpolicella and beyond.

 Società Agricola Fratelli Tedeschi S.r.l.